 From the Forte Alto, the route descends on a quiet road into Torbole.
-Bear in mind, as you blast down the Via Europa, that the bottom there's a sharp, blind corner.
+Bear in mind, as you blast down the Via Europa, that at the bottom there’s a sharp, blind corner.

 At the bottom of the hill, the route brings you into Torbole.
 Turn left if you’re planning on taking a ferryboat, or the lake shore road south towards Malcesine, otherwise turn right.
 In theory, after a short distance on the main road, you can turn left onto the Via Benaco and from there follow the lake shore, but if it’s busy, you may find it more practical to continue on the main road.

 Places to stay

 The northern lake is a magnet for sailors, windsurfers and kitesurfers, who, for obvious reasons, want to be close to the lake.
 You may find it easier to find accommodation (or get a better deal) a little further from the lake shore.
 Nearby Arco is definitely worth considering.